Swiss Labour Market Barometer

 While component A of the barometer signals the development of the seasonally adjusted unemployment figures for the next three months, component B forecasts employment trends.
 The average of the components ‘unemployment’ and ‘employment’ constitutes the total value of the barometer.
 This indicator thus provides an outlook on the overall development of the labour market.
 The scale ranges from 90 (very poor development) to 110 (very good development).

 The European Labour Market Barometer has been conducted since June 2018 together with the public employment offices in participating countries and the IAB.
-Currently, 18 countries take part in the survey.
-These include: Austria, Bulgaria, Cyprus, the Czech Republic, Denmark, Belgium-DG, Belgium-Flanders, Germany, Iceland, Liechtenstein, Lithuania, Luxembourg, Malta, Poland, Portugal, Switzerland, Sweden and Belgium-Wallonia.
+Currently, 17 countries take part in the survey.
+These include: Austria, Bulgaria, Cyprus, the Czech Republic, Denmark, Belgium-DG, Belgium-Wallonia, Germany, Iceland, Liechtenstein, Lithuania, Luxembourg, Malta, Poland, Portugal, Spain, Sweden and Switzerland.